-House Bill 2787 provides certain students an exemption from nonresident tuition and fees at public universities.
-In summary, OSU may grant in-state tuition for undocumented students who have: attended elementary or secondary/high school in a state or territory of the U.S. for at least five years; studied at an Oregon school for at least three years; graduated from an Oregon high school or received a GED in Oregon; enroll in university no more than three years from graduating from high school; and show intention to become a U.S. citizen or lawful permanent resident.
+House Bill 2787 provides certain students an exemption from nonresident tuition and fees at Oregon public universities.
+In summary, OSU may grant in-state tuition for undocumented students who have: attended elementary or secondary/high school in a state or territory of the U.S. for at least five years; studied at an Oregon school for at least three years; graduated from an Oregon high school or received a GED in Oregon; and show intention to become a U.S. citizen or lawful permanent resident.

 What does it mean?

 First-time undergraduates (freshmen and transfers) who are admitted to Oregon State University, and meet the requirements of HB 2787, may be assessed in-state tuition rates at Oregon State University beginning fall term 2013.
 Please note: the assessment of in-state tuition rates under HB 2787 do not change a student’s residency status.

 Students should follow the normal steps to apply for admission.
 Students wishing to be considered for in-state tuition rates under HB 2787 should apply using a domestic admissions application and answer the citizenship question as ‘non-U.S. citizen’.
 Before an application for admission will be considered complete, a student will need to submit either an affidavit or our Tuition Equity Statement, whichever is appropriate to the student’s individual situation.
 Completion of one of these documents is required if you are an undocumented student.
 If you are a non-degree seeking student who may qualify for HB 2787, please contact the Office of Admissions after submitting your non-degree application.

 How to submit paperwork if you qualify under HB 2787?

 The affidavit required for HB 2787 consideration needs to be completed and submitted to:

 Oregon State University